-- 3. Stir in sausage mixture and remaining ingredients.
+- 2. Stir in the stock, beans, diced tomatoes, dried tomatoes, pepper and sausage mixture.
 Bring to a boil.
-Reduce heat; simmer, covered, 15-20 minutes or until kale is tender.
+Reduce heat; cover and simmer for 15-20 minutes or until kale is tender.
 Yield: 8 servings (2 quarts).

 1 cup: 217 calories, 8g fat (2g saturated fat), 51mg cholesterol, 868mg sodium, 15g carbohydrate (5g sugars, 4g fiber), 18g protein.

 Reviews for Italian Sausage Kale Soup